techidaily/site-games-able/source/_posts/secure-access-to-more-gaming-with-xbox-ultimate.md

  Image Credit:[Xbox](https://news.xbox.com/en-us/2023/07/17/xbox-game-pass-core/)

  So if you're looking for basic access to Game Pass that allows you to play a limited selection of games, but at a low fee, Game Pass Core could suffice.
-You can see all the playable games for Xbox Game Pass Core, via the[official Xbox site](https://www.xbox.com/en-US/xbox-game-pass/core) .
+You can see all the playable games for Xbox Game Pass Core, via the [official Xbox site](https://www.xbox.com/en-US/xbox-game-pass/core) .
 Xbox Game Pass Core also represents the cheapest tier, at $9.99 a month.

  However, you might find the library of games in Xbox Game Pass Core slightly lacking, despite the cheaper monthly fee.
 So, if you want full access to the Game Pass library, Xbox Game Pass Ultimate might represent the better deal for you.